Jagadesh-Ronanki/QA-Bug-Hunter-jr/README.md

      - Release: Returns payment details including both `created_at` and `updated_at` timestamps, reflecting the accurate time of creation and last update.
      - Dev: The response lacks both `created_at` and `updated_at` fields.

+---

+Done with reading?
+Clone and Run tests :)